Tim-Jackins/git-lessons/engineering/3_forking_and_cloning.md

 ![pullrequest](/images/pullrequest.png)

-If you have made incorrect changes Mr. Timmins will leave a comment on your pull request explaining what needs to be fixed and prevent your commits from being pulled in.
-If this happens all you need to do is make the changes locally and add, commit, and push them.
+Either Mr. Timmins will approve your pull request or he will leave a comment explaining what you need to fix.
+You can check on your request [here](https://github.com/chssigma/cool-repo/pulls/).
+If you end up having to make changes, all you need to do is make them locally and add, commit, and push them.

 The fork, clone, and pull request method is how most strangers collaborate with each on GitHub.
 Congratulations, you have the tools to become an open source collaborator!